Crypto-APIs/Crypto_APIs_2.0_SDK_.NET/docs/CreateSubscriptionsForApi.md

 <a name="newconfirmedcoinstransactionsandeachconfirmation"></a>
 # **NewConfirmedCoinsTransactionsAndEachConfirmation**
-> NewConfirmedCoinsTransactionsAndEachConfirmationResponse NewConfirmedCoinsTransactionsAndEachConfirmation (string blockchain, string network, string context = null, NewConfirmedCoinsTransactionsAndEachConfirmationRequestBody newConfirmedCoinsTransactionsAndEachConfirmationRequestBody = null)
+> NewConfirmedCoinsTransactionsAndEachConfirmationR NewConfirmedCoinsTransactionsAndEachConfirmation (string blockchain, string network, string context = null, NewConfirmedCoinsTransactionsAndEachConfirmationRB newConfirmedCoinsTransactionsAndEachConfirmationRB = null)

 New confirmed coins transactions and each confirmation